flipkart-incubator/android-inline-youtube-view/youtube-ios/README.md

 ## License

 InlineYoutubeView is available under the Apache 2.0 license.
+The pod files are a modification of the work done by Google and has their license.
+However the Example project belongs to the Flipkart license.
 See the LICENSE file for more info.